-The Company's success at marketing its diamonds is reliant on the services of its marketing agent, key employees, and the development and continued relationships with certain third parties, including diamantaires.
-The Company employs contractors at its Karowe operation to manage its mining and processing activities and who are responsible for ensuring that it has the mining engineers and skilled miners and process plant operators required to mine and process Karowe's diamond production.
-As disclosed in this AIF, the assistance of external experts is also retained with regard to diamond valuations, completing analytical tests, drilling programs and economic assessments.
+The Company's success at marketing its diamonds is reliant on the services of its key employees, marketing agent and the development and continued relationships with certain third parties, including diamantaires.
+The Company employs contractors at its Karowe operation to manage its mining and processing activities and who are responsible for ensuring that it has the engineers and skilled miners and process plant operators required to mine and process Karowe's diamond production.
+As disclosed in this AIF, the assistance of external experts is also retained with regard to completing analytical tests, drilling programs and economic assessments.